jenofdoom/react-intermediate/README.md

 In a redux application, it is __not__ necessary to connect every single component up to the store.
-We can still use normal methods of passing props between components where is makes sense to.
+We can still use normal methods of passing props between components where it makes sense to.

 We can test that the store is connected to the component properly by changing the number of the holes in the reducer (the value of `holesLength`).

 #### Update the hole component

-Now let's hook our new prop up in `hole.jsx` - we need to delete some exisiting stuff first because we no longer want to be using state to control if the frog is active, and we shouldn't need our activate buttons any more either (we also need to add PropTypes):
+Now let's hook our new prop up in `hole.jsx` - we need to delete some existing stuff first because we no longer want to be using state to control if the frog is active, and we shouldn't need our activate buttons any more either (we also need to add PropTypes):